Medically reviewed by Drugs.com. Last updated on Sep 21, 2019.

 False-positive urine and serum proteins; false-positive in uric acid, urinary steroids; may interfere with urinary glucose tests using cupric sulfate (Benedict's solution, Clinitest®); may inactivate aminoglycosides in vitro

 1% to 10%: Gastrointestinal: Abdominal pain diarrhea, nausea

-<1% (Limited to important or life-threatening): Agranulocytosis, eosinophilia, hemolytic anemia, hepatotoxicity, hypersensitivity reaction, interstitial nephritis, leukopenia, neutropenia, prolonged prothrombin time, pseudomembranous colitis, seizure (with extremely high doses and/or renal failure), serum sickness-like reaction, skin rash (maculopapular rash to exfoliative dermatitis), thrombocytopenia, vaginitis, vomiting
+<1%, postmarketing, and/or case reports: Agranulocytosis, anemia, eosinophilia, fever, hematuria, hemolytic anemia, hepatotoxicity, hypersensitivity reaction, increased blood urea nitrogen, increased liver enzymes (transient), increased serum creatinine, interstitial nephritis, leukopenia, neutropenia, prolonged prothrombin time, pseudomembranous colitis, seizure (with extremely high doses and/or renal failure), serum sickness-like reaction, skin rash (maculopapular rash to exfoliative dermatitis), thrombocytopenia, vaginitis, vomiting

 Concerns related to adverse effects: